FabrizioLanzillo/Parallelized-Brute-Force-Attack-on-AES-256-Key-using-Cuda-C/README.md

 - The optimizations between the different parallelized versions.

 The first parallelized version was implemented by exploiting the CPU multithreading, in C++.
-While the subsequent parallel versions were developed in order to be executed on the GPU, through implementation in CUDA.
+While the subsequent parallel versions were developed in order to be executed on the GPU, through implementation in CUDA-C.

 # How to run
 ## CPU Versions